 Practical Ways to Support Feminism Today

-Individuals and businesses alike play a role in advancing gender equality.
+People and organisations play a role in ensuring gender equality.

 How can businesses foster inclusive practices?